If you want a healthy breakfast with minimal ingredients, allow me to direct you toward the best protein pancakes you’ve ever had.

 The batter you’re left with should be thick, but easily pourable (or spoonable, in this case).

-Once the protein pancake batter is ready to go, heat a pan or skillet over low-medium heat for a few minutes.
+Once the protein pancake batter is ready to go, heat a large nonstick skillet over low-medium heat for a few minutes.

 Spray the pan with cooking spray, then use a spoon to add the batter to the pan.
 Each pancake was 2 spoonfuls for me, and I am able to consistently fit 2 or 3 pancakes in the pan at a time.